SsangYong Rexton: Safety

 The second generation Rexton equipped with 9 airbags, including a driver knee-airbag and second-row side airbags.
 It also features intelligent safety driving system including Autonomous Emergency Brake System (AEBS), Forward Collision Warning System (FCWS), Lane Departure Warning System (LDWS), High Beam Assist (HBA), Lane Change Assist (LCA), and Rear Cross-Traffic Alert (RCTA).

 In Korean New Car Assessment Program (KNCAP) the SsangYong G4 Rexton received top safety rating of Grade1 (5 stars, 88.5 pts.) on a 2017 registration.

 Mahindra Alturas G4 (2018–2022)

-Mahindra revealed a rebadged version of the 2nd generation Rexton called the Alturas G4 at the 2018 Auto Expo, India.
-The SUV is slotted above the Mahindra XUV500.
+Mahindra revealed a rebadged version of the second-generation Rexton, called the Alturas G4, at the 2018 Auto Expo in India.
+The SUV is positioned above the Mahindra XUV500.

-During its lifespan, it was offered in both 2WD and 4WD drivetrains and it was the flagship model of the brand until it was discontinued in late 2022 due to poor sales and marketing.
+During its production run, it was offered with both 2WD and 4WD drivetrains and served as the flagship model of the brand until it was discontinued in late 2022 due to poor sales and marketing.

-The Alturas G4 was assembled in Mahindra & Mahindra Chakan Plant in India between 2018 and 2022, by using CKD methods from SsangYong's Pyeongtaek plant.
+The Alturas G4 was assembled at the Mahindra & Mahindra Chakan Plant in India between 2018 and 2022, utilising CKD methods from SsangYong's Pyeongtaek plant.

-First facelift (Y450; 2020–present)
+Facelift (Y450; 2020–present)

 The facelifted Rexton was unveiled in September 2019 as the 2020 model.